 Due to the Polartec Powergrid arms and sides, this jacket breathes like some of our favorite fleece jackets, which is to say, the Ventrix Hybrid has excellent breathability.
 However, the insulated back panel can cause sweat to build up if you're wearing a back backpack and slogging up a hill.
 The Patagonia Nano-Air Light Hybrid Hoody is a better breather, since it has a super breathable waffle knit fabric covering the entire posterior.

 We like the style of the Ventrix Hybrid, though admittedly, it is a very technical looking jacket.
 The color options are great, and you can go as bright or as undercover as you like.
 Besides the red version we tested, there's Black, Inauguration Blue, and a Canary yellow/black combo.

 This jacket is a breathable mid-layer, specially designed to be worn while climbing.
 It has a longish hem and fits well under a harness.
 We also found it breathable enough to use as a running jacket on colder days (mid-50s and below).

-$250 for an insulated jacket that isn't very versatile isn't exactly a steal, especially considering that the water-resistant and packable Black Diamond Access Hoody is $50 less.
-One of our testers really took to this piece and wore it almost every day during our testing period, so we can comfortably attest to its excellent durability.
+$250 for an insulated jacket that isn't very versatile isn't exactly a steal.
+However, one of our testers really took to this piece and wore it almost every day during our testing period, so we can comfortably attest to its excellent durability.

 Be warned, this hybrid feels more like a fleece jacket than most of the other insulated jackets in our review, and it performs accordingly, scoring low in weather-resistance and packability.
 That being said, there are many chilly fall daus when our testers feel the Ventrix Hybrid was the perfect leave-it-on-all-day layer.